material-components/material-components-web/packages/mdc-textfield/README.md

 accordingly.
 Set the MDCTextField.valid field to set the input's validity explicitly.
 MDC Text Field automatically appends an asterisk to the label text if the required attribute is set.

+### Using Helper Text

+The helper text provides supplemental information and/or validation messages to users.
+It appears on input field focus and disappears on input field blur by default, or it can be persistent.
+See <a href="/catalog/input-controls/text-fields/helper-text/">here</a> for more information on using helper text.

+### Leading and Trailing Icons

+Leading and trailing icons can be added to MDC Text Fields as visual indicators as well as interaction targets.
+See <a href="/catalog/input-controls/text-fields/icon/">here</a> for more information on using icons.

 ### Textarea

 ```html